chrislydick/sps-budget-analysis/README.md

 ***
 Q8: How did you account for only redistributing K-5 students in a K-8 or K-12 school?

-A8: A simple assumption was made on the normalized enrollment for those schools - K-8 were multipled by (6/8 = 3/4), and K-12 were multipled by (6/12 = 1/2), and those numbers were used in this analysis instead of the actual enrollment numbers for those schools.
+A8: A simple assumption was made on the normalized enrollment and capacity for those schools - K-8 were multipled by (0.75), and K-12 were multipled by (0.50), and those numbers were used in this analysis instead of the actual enrollment numbers for those schools.
+Other numbers for those schools, such as budget were not normalized.